 You can have such fun in your marriage when you begin to agree with each other.
 Do you know that God did not put you together to be miserable?
 He didn't put you together to fight, pick on each other or try and change each other.
 The Bible says that a woman is to enjoy her husband.
-(See 1 Peter 3:2) Think about that.
+(See 1 Peter 3:2 AMPC) Think about that.
 I rarely hear a woman say, "You know what?
 I really enjoy my husband."
 And God wants us to enjoy each other.
-He wants us to have fun together.
-You need to laugh and have fun together.
+He wants us to have fun and laugh together.

-How to "Become One"So how do two people with very different personalities—who don't think alike, who don't feel the same about a lot of different things, who don't even like the same kind of food—become one?
+So, how do two people with very different personalities—who don't think alike, who don't feel the same about a lot of different things, who don't even like the same kind of food—become one?
 We know that it doesn't just happen when you both say, "I do."
-Becoming one is a process that just takes time.
+Becoming one is a process that takes time.